bezhan2009/Orbix/README.md

 Read in [Русский](README.ru.md)

 **Orbix** is an alternative command line interface written in the Go programming language.
-It provides the same basic commands as the standard CMD, but also includes additional commands specific to this tool.
+It provides the same basic Commands as the standard CMD, but also includes additional Commands specific to this tool.

 ### Features

-- **Orbix Compatibility**: Orbix supports most Orbix commands, ensuring a smooth transition for users.
+- **Orbix Compatibility**: Orbix supports most Orbix Commands, ensuring a smooth transition for users.
-- **Additional Commands**: Orbix includes a range of additional commands designed to simplify everyday tasks for system administrators and developers.
+- **Additional Commands**: Orbix includes a range of additional Commands designed to simplify everyday tasks for system administrators and developers.
-- **Extensibility**: Since Orbix is written in Go, its functionality can be easily extended by developing custom commands.
+- **Extensibility**: Since Orbix is written in Go, its functionality can be easily extended by developing custom Commands.
 - **Performance**: Go is known for its high performance, making Orbix fast and responsive.
 - **Support and Feedback**: Users can contact the developer directly via Telegram.